harrisayadi/cpp/W9/Review_Session.md

 ![](./Capture.PNG)

-The answer can be easily found by referring to the image above.
+The answer to A), B) and C) can be easily found by referring to the image above.
 </details>